Jennie June (autobiographer): Identity and transition

-June's third doctor was an alienist who understood inversion better.
+June's third doctor was a psychiatrist who understood inversion better.
 (The transcription of the manuscript of The Riddle of the Underworld also calls him Dr. Robert S. Newton, giving this name to two different doctors, which is a transcription error.)
-The alienist taught June that being an androgyne was natural for him, and not a "depravity."
-This finally cured June's lifelong depression, because instead of trying to purge himself of his inversion out of the fear that it was a sin, he instead concluded that God had predestined him to be an invert.
+The psychiatrist taught June that being an androgyne was natural for them and not a "depravity".
+This finally cured June's lifelong depression, because instead of trying to purge themself of their inversion out of the fear that it was a sin, they instead concluded that God had predestined them to be an invert.

 According to one autobiography, June had engaged in "intimate relations" with 800 young men, half of whom were volunteer soldiers or sailors.